Aryan3212/website/src/content/blog/why-microservices.md

 ---
-pubDate: '2023-01-25T23:10:00.000Z'
+pubDate: '2025-01-01T23:10:00.000Z'
 title: 'Microservices Part 1: Why Microservices?'
 description: 'The reasoning behind choosing microservices architecture and why jobs require them.'
 tags: ['technical']
 heroImage: '../../assets/images/te.jpg'
 category: 'Tech'
 ---

 # What is Microservices?

 I was looking at LinkedIn the other day and noticed something interesting - there are about 50,000 jobs mentioning 'microservices' compared to 400,000 mentioning 'software developer'.
-That got me thinking: what exactly are microservices, and do we really need them?
+What exactly are microservices, and do we really need them?

 Let me break it down for you.
 Microservices is an architectural pattern in software engineering.
 Think about traditional software - it's basically a program, right?
 Just lines of code running on your computer.
 Usually, all the features and business logic live in one codebase and run as a single process.
 This is what we call a monolithic architecture - everything runs as one unit.
 Sure, we can copy this code to run on multiple machines, but at its core, we're just replicating and running the same codebase (that's what scaling is!).